-The impact of the Covid-19 pandemic is unprecedented.
-Unlike other economic shocks, it is ongoing and volatile, giving rise to high levels of uncertainty.
-In Leicestershire, the LLEP has led the Economic Recovery Cell (ERC).
-The ERC has overseen the development of a highlevel Economic Recovery Action Plan15 for Leicester and Leicestershire as part of the Covid-19 Economic Recovery framework.
-This will inevitably influence and overlap with any future skills strategy but is currently the guiding strategy document for the Skills Advisory Panel.
+The impact of the Covid-19 pandemic is unprecedented, unlike other economic shocks, it is ongoing and volatile, giving rise to high levels of uncertainty.

+The Economic Growth Strategy15 for Leicester and Leicestershire was commissioned by the LLEP as part of the Covid-19 Economic Recovery framework.
+This will form the basis of any future skills strategy and is currently the guiding strategy document for the Skills Advisory Panel.
-Recovery Timescale

-- 1. Analyse Economic Shock Immediate and ongoing - Create short-term economic recovery plans12-18 months (to March 2022) - 3.
-Develop longer term economic recovery strategy10 years (to 2030)